10

 Full history of every Australian WNBA Draft pick

-Forty-three Australians have reached the pinnacle of women's basketball since the WNBA's inception in 1997.
+Forty-seven Australians have reached the pinnacle of women's basketball since the WNBA's inception in 1997.

 Australia’s most active draft period was from 1998 to 2001 during the league's formative years, with 10 Australians selected over four drafts in that time during what was the start of a golden era for the Australian Opals.
 Fourteen Australians have entered the league undrafted.